zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Support redirects(from HTTP to HTTPS for example)=>has a port mapping feature to redirect to a dynamic port in ECS

+=>A **listener** is a process that checks for connection requests.
+You define a listener when you create your load balancer, and you can add listeners to your load balancer at any time.You can redirect HTTP requests to HTTPS creating a listener rule.

+> 例题
+>
+> A company has a website hosted on AWS.
+The website is behind an Application Load Balancer (ALB) that is configured to handle HTTP and HTTPS separately.
+The company wants to forward all requests to the website so that the requests will use HTTPS.
+What should a solutions architect do to meet this requirement?
+>
+>  A. Update the ALB's network ACL to accept only HTTPS traffic.
+>
+>  B. Create a rule that replaces the HTTP in the URL with HTTPS.
+>
+>  C. Create a listener rule on the ALB to redirect HTTP traffic to HTTPS.
+>
+>  D. Replace the ALB with a Network Load Balancer configured to use Server Name Indication (SNI).

 ALB routing tables to different target groups based on HTTP(layer 7, URL), a great fit for micro sevices & container-based application(example:Docker &Amazon ECS)

 The application servers don't see the IP of the client directly, the true IP of the client is inserted in the header X-Forwarded-For